 Kinly Sturkie, College of Business and Behavioral Science (CBBS)

-Once each academic year, the Chair of the Grievance Board shall give the Faculty Senate a summary report concerning grievance activities.
+Once each academic year, the Chair of the University Grievance Board shall give the Faculty Senate a summary report concerning grievance activities.

-Alleged violations of the Faculty Manual are not addressed by the grievance process and instead are resolved using the method outlined in Part II, Section D of the Faculty Manual.
+Alleged violations of the Faculty Manual are not addressed by the University grievance process and instead are resolved using the method outlined in Part II, Section D of the Faculty Manual.
 If the procedures and policies outlined in the Faculty Manual have not been followed, a written and signed report should be made to the President of the Faculty Senate.

 For full details, refer to the most recent Faculty Manual, Part II.
 Introduction, Section D. Alleged Violations of the Manual.